top of page

 The Cultural Commons Paradigm

 Imagine a lake.
 Multiple stakeholders benefit: tourists, fishers, companies, farmers, municipalities.
-Each has responsibilities to maintain the lake's health based on the benefits they receive.
+Each has responsibilities to maintain the lake's health.
 The tourist leaves no garbage.
 The commercial fisher fishes sustainably.
 The utility company ensures its operations don't degrade water quality for everyone downstream.
+This is called a Natural Commons [9].

 A commons is not "owned" by any single stakeholder.
 It is shared.
 It requires collaborative governance.
 It demands that all stakeholders have a voice in decisions that affect it.

-Now imagine the Opera Experience as a common:
+Now imagine the opera experience as a commons a Cultural Commons:

-• Professional companies benefit from a rich cultural ecosystem while sharing the benefits with its stakeholders.
+• Professional companies benefit from a rich cultural ecosystem while sharing benefits with stakeholders.

-• Educational institutions developing future artists and audiences within a holistic understanding of the field.
+• Educational institutions develop future artists and audiences within a holistic understanding of the field.

-• Donors and funders invest in shared cultural wealth and benefiting from a thriving society.
+• Donors and funders invest in shared cultural wealth and benefit from a thriving society.

 • Artists at all levels find opportunities to grow and contribute.